jcordovilla/pepino/README.md

 - **Repository Pattern**: Clean architecture with 95%+ test coverage
 - **Async Performance**: Built for scale with asyncio throughout
 - **Professional Logging**: Structured logs with rotation and monitoring
+- **Data Operations**: Separate sync and export operations with multiple formats

 ## 🚀 Quick Start